 Glossary

 ABP: Absolute barometric pressure, also called a MAP.
-It is one of several pollution controls.
+It is one of several pollution control sensors.

 Accessory Power Outlet: (APO): This is nothing more than a cigarette light socket.
 Typically fused at 15 amps, it should not be used to power any amateur radio device.